-Our Company in consultation with the BRLMs in their absolute discretion, will decide the list of Anchor Investors to whom the CAN will be sent, pursuant to which the details of the Equity Shares allocated to them in their respective names will be notified to such Anchor Investors.
-Anchor Investors are not permitted to Bid through the ASBA process.
-Instead, Anchor Investors should transfer the Bid Amount (through direct credit, RTGS or NEFT).
-The payment instruments for payment into the Escrow Accounts should be drawn in favour of:
+Our Company in consultation with the BRLMs in their absolute discretion, decided the list of Anchor Investors to whom the CAN has been sent, pursuant to which the details of the Equity Shares allocated to them in their respective names have been notified to such Anchor Investors.
+Anchor Investors were not permitted to Bid through the ASBA process.
+Instead, Anchor Investors were required to transfer the Bid Amount (through direct credit, RTGS or NEFT).
+The payment instruments for payment into the Escrow Accounts were required to be drawn in favour of: